fildon/AdventOfCode2021/README.md

 - [Deno](https://deno.land/)

+This repo was written using version 1.16.3.

+Later versions might also work, but have not been tested.

 Additionally I recommend using the
 [Deno VSCode extension](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno)
 to provide intellisense, particularly when it comes to import paths with